5 Common Exterior Paint Mistakes (And How to Avoid Them)

 Many homeowners treat the foundation as something to "hide" by washing it in the main house color.
 In reality, this often looks bland and unfinished.

 • The Fix: Think of the foundation as an opportunity to elevate the design.
-Using a deeper or contrasting neutral on the foundation adds a sense of "weight" and architectural intent, instantly making the home look more custom.
+Using a deeper or contrasting color on the foundation adds a sense of "weight" and architectural intent, instantly making the home look more elegant.

 I love a bold front door, but a high-saturation "electric" color can look awkward against a muted house body.
 If your siding is a subtle, dusty hue, a neon door will look like it belongs to a different house.

 • The Fix: You can still have a colorful door!
 Just lower the saturation.
-A "dusty" navy or a "muted" terracotta will still pop, but it won't clash with the rest of your palette.
+A "dusty" navy or even an “earthy” chartreuse will still pop, but it won't clash with the rest of your palette.

 5. Playing It Too Safe with Mid-Tones

-This is the most common mistake: choosing a mid-tone color because a deeper shade feels "too dark" on a tiny swatch at the kitchen table.
-Once you get that paint under the bright sun, colors wash out significantly.
+This is the most common mistake: choosing a mid-tone color because a deeper shade feels "too dark" on a tiny swatch.
+Once you get paint under the bright sun, colors wash out significantly.

 • The Fix: Don't be afraid of the dark!
 A house can handle much more pigment than you think, especially if it’s nestled in the woods or surrounded by greenery.
 Always test large swatches outside to see how the sun transforms the hue.